cis-ds/course-site/content/homework/geospatial-viz/index.md

 # Submit the assignment

-Your assignment should be submitted an Quarto document using the `github_document` format.
+Your assignment should be submitted an Quarto document using the `gfm` (GitHub Flavored Markdown) format.
 Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).

 # Rubric